ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     :height: 400px
     :width: 286px

-    Insert Drive Cable into worm gear inside Dual Nimble
+    Insert Drive Cable into worm gear inside Nimble C/C

     * Insert the drive cable into the worm and then slide it down.
     * To place the sleeve clamp correctly, make sure you line up the bolt holes of the sleeve clamp and the Nimble and then with a rocking motion, slip the little lip into the space provided in the Nimble.
     * Push down and the sleeve clamp should slip into position.
     * This can take a little push the first time.
 As long as you make sure it is aligned properly, this is not a problem.
-    * Do this for both sides of the Dual Nimble.
+    * Do this for both sides of the Nimble C/C.

 Step 21
 -------

 .. figure:: images/2_step21.svg
-    :alt: Bolt Sleeve to Dual Nimble
+    :alt: Bolt Sleeve to Nimble C/C
     :height: 400px
     :width: 286px

-    Bolt Sleeve to Dual Nimble
+    Bolt Sleeve to Nimble C/C

-    * Now use the remaining screws (part T) to bolt the Sleeve clamp to the Dual Nimble base.
+    * Now use the remaining screws (part T) to bolt the Sleeve clamp to the Nimble C/C base.

+    ..
+Note:: Do not overtighten these M3 bolts.
+Simply finger tight and a 1/4 turn is enough.

-    * The Dual Nimble is now installed.
+    * The Nimble C/C is now installed.
     * Have a good look to see if all looks the way you think it should and correct any things that do not look right.
     * This is also the moment to adjust the direction of the drive cable, so that it forms a nice arch to the stepper, as mentioned in step 17.
 So loosen the short M3 screw from the half nut until you can just rotate the drive cable sleeve.
 Once it is in position, make sure it is seated properly by pressing down and then tighten the screw again.
-    * Do this for both sides of the Dual Nimble
+    * Do this for both sides of the Nimble C/C

 Alternate positions